 The first inquiry, the severity of the crime at issue, suggests that the more "serious" the crime based on the United States Crimes Code and its accompanying grade, the more justifiable the officer's use of force.
-For example, "[w]hen the subject of a seizure has not committed any crime, this factor weighs heavily in the [plaintiff's] favor."206 Likewise, when the plaintiff's crime is merely "minor," the first factor continues to weigh in his favor.207 remanded the case to the trial court for further proceedings.
-Id.
+For example, "[w]hen the subject of a seizure has not committed any crime, this factor weighs heavily in the [plaintiff's] favor."
+Likewise, when the plaintiff's crime is merely "minor," the first factor continues to weigh in his favor.